Family of teen killed during gas explosions settles lawsuit

 Investigators from the National Transportation Safety Board blamed the explosions on overpressurization of gas lines in the area.

-“We recognize the pain that remains and understand that nothing we can ever say or do will bring Leonel back to his loved ones or erase that pain,” said Joe Hamrock, president and chief executive of NiSource Inc., the parent company of Columbia Gas, in a statement.
-“Since this tragic event, we have always wanted to do the right thing for the Rondon family and all of those affected, and we are pleased to have reached this settlement.”
+“We recognize the pain that remains and understand that nothing we can ever say or do will bring Leonel back to his loved ones or erase that pain,” Joe Hamrock, president and chief executive of NiSource Inc., the parent company of Columbia Gas, said in a statement.
+“Since this tragic event, we have always wanted to do the right thing for the Rondon family and all of those affected.”

 Columbia Gas said it would establish a scholarship fund in Rondon’s name, independent of the settlement, which the two sides said was reached with the help of a mediator.